Mleaf/OpBoot-mt7688/README.md

 *note: The dhcpd package added by mleaf uses the GPL v3 license(./uip).
 GPLv3 is compatible with more licenses than GPLv2: it allows you to make combinations with code that has specific kinds of additional requirements that are not in GPLv3 itself.
 Section 7 has more information about this, including the list of additional requirements that are permitted.

-## Statement
-The code is provided by mleaf open source, and someone said that my dhcp server was plagiarizing some unknown team to leak the source code.
-This person can SHUT UP, do you have the ability to send your source code to github for comparison?
-Who copied it?